brtkm/awesome-sysadmin/README.md

 * [Docker](http://www.docker.com/) - Open platform for developers and sysadmins to build, ship, and run distributed applications.
 * [OpenVZ](http://openvz.org) - Container-based virtualization for Linux.
+* [OVZ Web Panel](https://code.google.com/p/ovz-web-panel/) - GUI web-based frontend for controlling of the hardware and virtual servers with the OpenVZ virtualization technology.

 ## SSH
 *SSH tools.*